antmicro/zynq-mkbootimage/README.md

 }
 ```

-Used as follows:
+used with the following command:
 ```
 ./mkbootimage --zynqmp boot.bif boot.bin
 ```

-will generate a bin image, which can be used to successfully boot a Zynq
+will generate a `.bin` image, which can be used to successfully boot a Zynq
-Ultrascale+ machine, and to boot Linux using U-Boot command:
+UltraScale+ machine, and to boot Linux using the following U-Boot command:
 ```
 bootm 0x3000000 0x2000000 0x2a00000
 ```